- Application and Financial Support

 The application process for admission and financial aid for all graduate students is administered through the divisional office of the Dean of Students.
 The Application for Admission and Financial Aid, with instructions, deadlines and department-specific information is available on the Humanities Division Admissions page.
 Please note that the application and all supporting materials are to be submitted online.
 Questions pertaining to admissions and aid should be directed to: email@example.com or (773) 702-1552.

 Students in the Department of Germanic Studies are as a rule admitted to the entire Ph.D. sequence of study.
-Students interested in a one-year interdisciplinary Master's program in Germanic Studies may want to contact the Master of Arts Program in the Humanities.
 Study towards the M.A. degree, normally completed after the first year, is intended as an introductory period, a time for both faculty and students to decide on the suitability of an extended graduate program.
-All students entering the Ph.D. program with a master's degree from another institution will undergo an informal evaluation at the end of their first year in the department to assess their progress and to plan their further course of study.
+All students entering the Ph.D. program who already hold a master's degree from another institution will undergo an informal evaluation at the end of their first year in the department to assess their progress and to plan their further course of study.

 The Degree Master of Arts